evmos/evmos/docs/protocol/proto-docs.md

 <a name="evmos.fees.v1.MsgUpdateFee"></a>

 ### MsgUpdateFee
-MsgUpdateFee defines a message that updates the withdraw address for a registered Fee
+MsgUpdateFee defines a message that updates the withdrawer address for a registered Fee